armkeh/dotfiles/emacs/README.md

     (setq yas-wrap-around-region t)

+`yas-indent-line` controls how inserted snippets are inserted.
+`fixed` indicates the snippet should be indented to the column at point.
+`auto` instead causes each line to be indented using `indent-according-to-mode`.
+I set it to fixed because this is usually what I want; I know best, not the mode.

+    (setq yas-indent-line 'fixed)

 1. Don't add a final newline when editing snippet files

     `yasnippets` will insert the final newline when expanding a snippet,